-Scraping is a way to get metadata and boxart for your games from the internet.
-The scrapers RetroPie uses pull primarily from thegamesdb.net.
-If the scraper isn't working either you are not connected to the Internet or thegamesdb.net is down (which happens quite frequently) and in that case you'll just have to wait until it comes back up.
+Scraping is a way to get metadata, boxart and video previews (snapshots) for your games from the internet.
+If the scraper isn't working either you are not connected to the Internet or source site may be down or overloaded and in that case you'll just have to wait until it comes back up.

 Steven Selph's Scraper

-Steven Selph's scraper is the simplest and best way of scraping roms (provided that the systems are supported.)
+Steven Selph's scraper is one of the simplest and best way of scraping roms (provided that the systems are supported).
 It can be installed and used from the setup menu using the following steps:

 - Quit EmulationStation (from the start menu or press F4) and type